bachtly/happy-kids/README.md

 # Introduction
-HappyKids is a result of the capstone project in our university which general requirement is: create a mobile app to support the parent and teacher in managing kids activities during the day.
+HappyKids is a mobile app which supports the parents and teachers in managing kids activities during the day.
-The project's owners are also the 3 contributors of this repository.

 ## Try it now
+**The backend server is shutdown due to shortage in maintenence cost.
+Please deploy the system on your device for preview.
+Thank you**

 Download [this apk file](https://expo.dev/artifacts/eas/2sgsskPDz1dUSpeVwwpi6h.apk) to experiment.
 In the app, users of different roles could have different views, please use below test accounts to experiment.
 |Role|Username|Password|
 |---|---|---|